gnperdue/CheatSheets/docker.markdown

     docker-machine create --driver virtualbox dev  # if new docker-machine start dev
     eval "$(docker-machine env dev)"
-    docker-machine stop dev                        # when done
+    docker-machine ssh dev                         # ssh into the docker host docker-machine stop dev                        # when done

 ## Look at hosts